To enable the achievement of the PZU Group’s strategic goals for 2016-2020, 12 initiatives were pursued in the following four areas:

 - Reach 2.2 million club members by yearend 2020.

 #12 Integrated service model for SMEs

-Initiative: integrate sales models in the Small and Medium Enterprise (SME) segment.
+Initiative: integrate sales models in the small and medium-sized enterprise (SME) segment.

 - reorganize and unify the sales and service model, develop a multi-agency channel;

-- create dedicated product offerings for the SME segment.
+- create product offers targeted at the SME segment.

 Integrated service model for SMEs